microsoft/PowerApps-TestEngine/docs/Authoring.md

 1. The Test Engine Language Server loaded
 2. A deployed Power App

-Sure, here is the markdown for the section "The Outer Loop of Test Development":

 ## The Outer Loop of Test Development

 ### Definition and Importance of the Outer Loop